CR-COPEC/CR-COPEC/README.md

 This is a comprehensive large-scale domain-adaptation causal sentence dataset to detect financial performance changes of corporate.

+(See paper for details, this will be uploaded soon.)

+## Tutorial
+This will be uploaded soon.

 ## License
 [Apache License 2.0](https://github.com/CR-COPEC/CR-COPEC/blob/main/LICENSE)